gpappasunb/class-schedule/README.md

 `40pt`).

 logo-text
-The text to be displayed at the rightmost side of the page header (optional), containing information such as the university name and department.
+The text will be displayed on the rightmost side of the page header (optional) and contain information such as the university name and department.
 One important thing to note is that the text can be multi-line; in this case, you should use the `|` character to indicate that the text is multi-line, and each line should be indented according